joeyvijayam/GROOT/README.md

 # GROOT

-Project Development for GROOT System.
+Project Development for GROOT System (preliminary).

 ## Run the GUIs and C2 Server / UAV Client